Salai-Kowshikan/HackVerse/README.md

 - Borrow their friend's class notes and transform them into a digital format.
 - Organize notes using tags in the cloud.
 - Access these notes and:
-  - *Explain* the content in simpler terms.
+  -*Explain* the content in simpler terms.
-  - *Translate* it into their local language.
+  -*Translate* it into their local language.
+  -Listen to notes as audio for better learning using *text to speech* conversion.
+  -Display related *resources and references* from Google.
-  - Perform *grammatical and spell checks* as well as formatting.
+  -Perform grammatical and *spell checks* as well as formatting.

 Powered by *Groclake*, all these functionalities are seamlessly integrated, providing exceptional responses, including the ability to simplify complex topics like automata.